nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: There are contacts with tags in the contact list.
 Add some if this is not the case.
     1. Assumption: Pick any contact with at least one tag.
 Let `i` be the index (one-based) of this contact and `x` be the name of the tag.
     1. Test case: `deltag i t/x` where `i` is the index and `x` is the tag chosen<br>
        Expected: The tag x will be deleted from person i and the tag will also disappear from the Tag List.
+A success message will be displayed.

 1. Other incorrect delete tag commands to try: `deltag`, `deltag M t/x` (where M is larger than the list size or smaller than 0), `deltag 1 x`<br>
-   Expected: Similar to previous.
+   Expected: No deleting of tags will occur and an error message will be displayed.

 --------------------------------------------------------------------------------------------------------------------
 ## **Appendix: Future features**